IazLur/society_scrapper/README.md

 npm run dev
 ```

-The app provides a login/registration screen and, once logged in, a small interface to search for companies by domain.
+The app provides a login/registration screen and, once logged in, a small interface to search for companies by domain or free text.

 ### API configuration